Skip To Main Content

 Report 2: February 10, 2025

-The Strategy 6 committee continues to focus on enhancing recruitment, retention, and employee engagement strategies.
+The Strategy 6 committee continues to focus on enhancing recruitment, retention and employee engagement strategies.
 During the November 21 meeting, committee members celebrated district staff achievements, recognizing the outstanding contributions of educators across the district.

 Recruitment and hiring trends remain a key focus.
 Word-of-mouth continues to be the primary source of applicants, and while classified hiring has seen some success, flexibility and pay remain key factors influencing candidate decisions.
 To strengthen recruitment efforts, the committee is benchmarking salaries and benefits across all employee groups, with the goal of positioning Derby Public Schools among the top three in salary competitiveness within the region.